hacspec/hacspec-python/README.md

     make compiler // run the full spec checker and compiler (this requires ocaml)

 to run or check specs.

+The master branch holds a stable version of hacspec.
+Development happens on the [dev branch](https://github.com/HACS-workshop/hacspec/tree/dev).
+Please file pull requests against that branch.

 # contact